-IV.
+III.
 Printer Use

 The FRC is equipped with a high-quality laser printer.
 Users are expected to be conservative in their use of paper and to exercise discretion when printing documents in order to conserve expensive printing materials.
-For large documents or multiple-copy print jobs, please use the OC Publications service, which can be reached by phone at extension 5842, by email at ocpublications@vcccd.edu.
+If the printer fails to respond correctly, do not try to print the document again.
+Please contact IT Services for assistance.